 If you’ve been operating for some time, chances are you already have employees in charge of product creation.
 This means that what you need to do is find ways to make them more productive or bring in people who can help you come up with the best product design.
 To actually make it work, the first thing to do is to take a look at the product design in your company at the moment and see what’s not working well.

 The better you define issues in your product in your team, the easier it is to fix them.
 Maybe your team is missing certain skills and bringing in another expert could help.
 Or maybe they’re skilled in all areas, but the communication within your team is something that needs to be addressed.
-Design is a discipline that can be defined as ‘pervasive intelligence’, as this bachelor of arts degree in product design teaches, one that invites us to find fresh solutions and meanings and educate people to generate true value for the world around them.
+Design is a discipline that can be defined as ‘pervasive intelligence’, one that invites us to find fresh solutions and meanings and educate people to generate true value for the world around them.

 As soon as you figure out what the problem is, it’s time work solving it.
 For example, if the issue lies in the communication between product designers and engineers, it means it’s your job to help everyone get on the same page.
 Experts often advise product designers to frame their thoughts as they work, especially when they start working on a new product.
 The more information there is to distribute among your team, the easier they’ll find it to cooperate.